AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-options.md

 For information about how to begin creating a request, as well as links to other important configuration options, see [Create a Data Warehouse request](/help/export/data-warehouse/create-request/t-dw-create-request.md).

+To configure report options for a Data Warehouse request:

 1. Begin creating a request in Adobe Analytics by selecting **[!UICONTROL Tools]** > **[!UICONTROL Data Warehouse]** > [!UICONTROL **Add**].

    For additional details, see [Create a Data Warehouse request](/help/export/data-warehouse/create-request/t-dw-create-request.md).